COVID-19 and the war on terror

 However, with many of us confined at home, it is also a time to reflect on the fragility of the systems we live in, and perhaps learn from the mistakes and bad decisions that have been guiding many of the governments around the world, including Canada.

-After the attacks of 9/11, the United States convinced its allies that the world is threatened by the presence of the terrorists, and urged them to join its "War on Terror."
-On September 20, 2001, in a national address, then-president Georges W. Bush famously declared: "Every nation in every region now has a decision to make … Either you are with us or you are with the terrorists."
+After the attacks of 9/11, the United States convinced its allies that the world is threatened by the presence of the terrorists, and urged them to join its "war on terror."
+On September 20, 2001, in a national address, then-president George W. Bush famously declared: "Every nation in every region now has a decision to make … Either you are with us or you are with the terrorists."
 First came the attacks on Afghanistan and then followed the war in Iraq.
 The whole region never recovered from the military presence of the American troops and their allies.

-Bush even incited Americans to "go shopping" and visit "Disneyworld."
+Bush even incited Americans to go shopping and to visit Disney World.
 In a very simplistic and false dichotomy, he wanted to summarize those attacks as an attack on the way of lives of Americans -- an attack of "barbarism" on civilization, an attack of people who hated freedom on those who cherished it.
 Every intellectual or commentator who tried to situate those attacks in a more geopolitical and multilayered context linked to American politics and interference in the Middle East was criticized and attacked as unpatriotic (remember the backlash against Susan Sontag).

 The majority complied and the U.S. Patriot Act was passed to give extraordinary powers to the state for policing, surveillance and imprisonment of the most vulnerable groups, like immigrants and Muslims.
 Very rare were the voices who opposed this onslaught on the civil liberties.
-The motto was 'less liberties for more security.'
+The motto was "less liberties for more security."

 From a mocked and belittled president when he was first elected, Bush became a sort of national hero, a semi-divine figure who would lead his country's people to war: "This battle will take time and resolve, but make no mistake about it, we will win."

-Today, eighteen years later, it is somehow ironic but worth noting that when the peace deal agreement between the U.S. government and the Taliban started to make its way through the media, COVID-19 was accelerating its mortal pace around the world, affecting hundreds of thousands of people.
+Today, 18 years later, it is somehow ironic but worth noting that when the peace deal agreement between the U.S. government and the Taliban started to make its way through the media, COVID-19 was accelerating its mortal pace around the world, affecting hundreds of thousands of people.
 It was as if the implicit message to the U.S. government was that with one threat gone, a new one appeared.

 In a report prepared by the Watson Institute for International and Public Affairs at Brown University, released last fall, we learned that the war on terror cost the U.S. economy US$6.4 trillion.
 800,000 people died due to direct war violence, and several times as many died indirectly.
 Over 335,000 civilians have been killed as a result of the fighting.